Life Safety Responsibility

-Despite many people’s belief that it is the responsibility of the local fire department to ensure that all safety requirements in buildings are met, the onus falls squarely on the shoulders of the Owners.
+Despite many Owners’ belief that it is the responsibility of the local fire department to ensure that all safety code requirements in buildings are fulfilled, the onus falls squarely on the shoulders of the Owners on the building.

 Division C – Administrative Provisions – Sec.
 2.2 Administration